 The Lurid Bolete is a blue-staining European bolete species.
 Three cases of mild intoxication have been reported when combining the lurid bolete with alcohol, though unlike the Tippler’s Bane, the main toxin has not been identified (9).

 Is there any mushroom more desirable than the Morel?
 They’re delicious, nutritious, and medicinal, and while they are considered some of the safest edible mushrooms to identify, there have been reports that eating cooked Morels while imbibing alcohol can produce gastrointestinal distress in some individuals (10).

 Few, if any, studies exist regarding this subject, and the exact mechanism of intoxication has not been identified.

 Scaly Pholiota (Pholiota squarrosa)

-Honey mushrooms are part of a species complex (Armillaria mellea complex), incorporating at least a dozen distinct species.
-According to the North American Mycological Association, honey mushrooms may produce unpleasant side effects in some individuals when consumed with alcohol (11).
+According to the North American Mycological Association, Armillaria species may produce unpleasant side effects in some individuals when consumed with alcohol (11).
 The exact mechanism has not been identified.